udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

          2. ![connect_ec2_2.png](starter/exercise-4/imgs/connect_ec2_2.png)
       2. `curl blue-green.udacityexercise`
       3. take a screenshot
-8. Now deploy `green.yml` service to the cluster
+8. Mimic the `blue.yml` deployment script and create a `green.yml` which replaces all references of blue with green.
 9. Mimic the `blue` service in `kubernetes_resources.tf` and create one for the green service
-10. Mimic the dns record for blue and create one for green with the set identifer of `green`
+10. Mimic the dns record `resource "aws_route53_record" "blue"` for blue in `dns.tf` and create one for green with the set identifier of `green`
 11. Connect to the `curl-instance` and confirm you can receive results from both services
     1. Take a screenshot
 12. Delete the blue DNS record from terraform and apply it
 13. Connect to the `curl-instance` and confirm you only receive results from the green service
 14. Tear down environment
-    1. `terraform destroy` may need to run this mulitple times
+    1. `terraform destroy` may need to run this multiple times